tytydraco/yessleep/out/I_got_stuck_in_an_elevator_with_a_man_who_said_he_was_my_fan.md

 “Yes,” I replied, giving him a nervous smile.

 “I knew it!” he exclaimed, his enthusiasm unsettling.
-“I’ve been following your career since the 2024 Olympics.
+“I’ve been following your career since the 2021 State championship.
 You made history there.”

 “Thank you,” I responded shyly.

 Maybe it’s just a gymnastics fan, I thought, but his appearance left me uneasy.
 He looked to be in his 40s, about six feet tall, with a round belly and what I could only describe as wild, thinning hair.
-At 5’1, he loomed over me.
+I'm 5’1 and he loomed over me.

 Every Thursday I came to this building for massage therapy, but I’ve never noticed this guy before.